 A jury has the power, but not the right to nullify.
 A court has the right and usually an obligation not to inform the jury of this power, and the defense does not have the right to inform the jury of this power.

 The public has very little input and oversight over the laws they are to be governed by.
-For this reason, jury nullification is an important part of ensuring the morality of law, where all laws are subject to samples of popular oversight to ensure the laws represent the will and the interest of the people, so law doesn’t remain the instrument of powerful few, to impose on the rest of the population.
+For this reason, jury nullification is an important part of ensuring the morality of law, where all laws are subject to samples of popular oversight to ensure the laws represent the will and the interest of the people, so law doesn’t remain the instrument of a powerful few, to impose on the rest of the population.
 There is no difference between a king decreeing a law that is adverse to the interests of most people, and a group who has an interest in people being incarcerated, business or federal agency, who lobbies, promotes, and passes laws that do not serve the interest of the public.
-Furthermore, citizens should be protected from the ignorance of the population, where a law may reflect popular will, but where popular will is based on a faulty understanding, in substance or morality.
-The ease with which consent can be manufactured through the mass manipulation of value, is another reason citizens need to defend themselves against unjust laws.
+Furthermore, citizens should be protected from the ignorance of the population, where a law may reflect popular will, but where popular will is based on a faulty understanding of substance or morality.
+The ease with which consent can be manufactured through the mass manipulation is another reason citizens need to defend themselves against unjust laws.
 Either way, it is subjecting the wills of many to the tyranny of the few, and in both cases, the public has no standing to challenge the fairness of the law outside of the constitutional framework.
 A jury nullification amendment would act as a safeguard against unjust laws.

 Just Law Amendment Preliminary Text: